-- The EYFS profile (Development Matters 0-60) is completed throughout the year until the end of the Foundation Stage. - Formal testing of Y2 is continuous throughout the year; the teacher's assessment will be used to inform the standard given at the end of the Key stage.
+- Formal testing of Y2 is continuous throughout the year; the teacher's assessment will be used to inform the standard given at the end of the Key stage.
 A variety of assessments are used, these include the Standard Assessment Tasks for English grammar, punctuation and spelling, Reading and Maths.
-Monitoring of teacher assessment is essential and is carried out in school, with colleagues from surrounding schools and by the LA.

-- At the end of KS2 the school administers the Standard Assessment Tasks for English grammar, punctuation and spelling, Reading and Maths in accordance with National Policy. - All Domains have agreed assessment schemes and schedule as outlined within the assessment rota schedule.
+Monitoring of teacher assessment is essential and is carried out in school, with colleagues from surrounding schools and by the LA. - At the end of Year 1, the school administers the Phonics Screening in accordance with National Policy. - At the end of Year 4, the school administers the Multiplication Check in accordance with National Policy. - At the end of KS2 the school administers the Standard Assessment Tasks for English grammar, punctuation and spelling, Reading and Maths in accordance with National Policy. - All Domains have agreed assessment schemes and schedule as outlined within the assessment rota schedule.
 Re-testing of spelling, times tables, competencies and key facts are the norm and ensures that we are building the neural plasticity and long term memory of our learners. - ii) Teacher Assessment.